John Campbell: Poulton, poverty and the real way to get tough on crime

 And we use them with gratitude and love.

 Last month, I was in Dunedin shooting a story for TVNZ’s Sunday programme on Professor Richie Poulton, the study’s director since 2000.
-(It airs tomorrow night, if you’re reading this on Saturday – Sunday the 1st of October.)
+(It airs tomorrow night, if you’re reading this on Saturday – Sunday, October 1).

 We shot with Richie over three days.